GoranKukic/elevators/README.md

 # Elevator App

 As part of a internship process I was recently asked to build a basic web application.
+I have decided to do it with React.
 This repo is about what I menaged to build.

 ## The brief